Obituaries – 8/26/2020 - The Tribune

 Obituaries – 8/26/2020

-Bruce Anderson Jr.
+Bruce Delone Anderson Jr.

 July 11, 1972–Aug.
 20, 2020